hdShang/arxiv-daily/docs/cs-RO/2025-09-23/papers/250918597v2-growing-with-your-embodied-agent-a-human-in-the-loop-lifelong-code-g.md

 ---
 layout: default
-title: Growing with Your Embodied Agent: A Human-in-the-Loop Lifelong Code Generation Framework for Long-Horizon Manipulation Skills
+title: "Growing with Your Embodied Agent: A Human-in-the-Loop Lifelong Code Generation Framework for Long-Horizon Manipulation Skills"
 ---

 # Growing with Your Embodied Agent: A Human-in-the-Loop Lifelong Code Generation Framework for Long-Horizon Manipulation Skills